 My journey into shamanism began more than forty years ago.
 In the ensuing years I have had several beloved teachers.
 They represent the wide range of types of shamans, the good and the bad, and those that seemed beyond either category.
 Yet each spent precious time teaching me, and I hold them dear.

 My work reflects the teachings of all my teachers, rather than resting in any one tradition.
 I am not a carrier of special or unique knowledge, nor do I have tribal affiliation.
-I am just a human being doing my best to be “a good shaman.”
+I am simply a human being doing my best to be “a good shaman.”

 I do not use Ayahuasca in my work.

-Shamanic healing may draw from:
+Shamanic aid may draw from:

 Journeywork: In which one learns to travel into alternative realities to seek guidance and aid.

-Extractions: Removing invasive energies from the body.
+Extractions: Removing invasive energies from the energy body.

 Wisdom Talks: Opportunities to think together about the wisdom teachings of many traditions.